Contract clause

 - Exemption for Non-FPDS Contracts

-- Contracts not required to be reported in FPDS (as detailed in FAR Subpart 4.6) are exempt from this clause.
+- Contracts not required to be reported in FPDS are exempt from this clause.

 Responsibilities

-- Contracting Officers: Must ensure the clause is included in applicable solicitations and contracts.
+- Contracting Officers: Must ensure the 52.204-10 clause is included in applicable contracts and solicitations.

-- Contractors: Must comply with the reporting requirements outlined in FAR 52.204-10 if the clause is present.
+- Contractors: Must comply with the reporting requirements if the clause is included in their contract.

-- Agencies: Must oversee compliance and ensure proper reporting to FPDS where required.
+- Agencies: Oversee compliance and ensure proper reporting to FPDS where required.

 Practical Implications

-- Contractors should be aware of the reporting obligations triggered by this clause and ensure systems are in place for compliance.
+- Contractors should be aware of the reporting obligations triggered by this clause and confirm whether their contract is subject to FPDS reporting.

-- Common pitfalls include failing to recognize when the clause applies or misunderstanding FPDS reporting exemptions.
+- Common pitfalls include failing to include the clause in eligible contracts or misunderstanding FPDS reporting exemptions.